-The round brilliant cut diamond, famously the most traditional, has been around for many centuries.
+The round brilliant cut diamond shown here, is famously the most traditional and has been around for many centuries.
 In 1919 the modern round brilliant cut was redefined by Marcel Tolkowsky who explored the specific angles and proportions which would allow the maximum amount of light, brilliance and fire to reflect through the top of the stone.
 An excellent cut brilliant diamond, under close inspection, will showcase an array of hearts and arrows.

 To achieve an excellent round brilliant cut it is preferred to begin the process from an octahedron shaped rough diamond, quite often multiple diamonds may be cut from this same rough stone.
 In comparison all other diamond shapes, known as fancy cuts, are often cut from more unusually shaped rough stones.
 Throughout history the brilliant cut has remained both classic and timeless, accounting for more than three-quarters of all diamonds sold today.

 The oval cut is a modified round brilliant.
 The decision to create an oval cut can often be made based upon the shape of the rough diamond and the location of its internal inclusions or characteristics.
 The oval and round brilliant shapes possess a similar fire and brilliance, each are usually noted to have between 56 and 58 facets.
 The key difference between the two cuts is the elongated shape of the oval, shown here.
 This shape itself presents a larger surface area than a round brilliant cut of the same carat weight, thus giving the appearance of a larger stone, the illusion of a greater size and often giving the wearer the appearance of a longer and slimmer finger.